JN-Husch/Portable-Receiver-Display/README.md

 		sudo reboot

-7. Copy the contents of the ADSB folder to your Pi, by running the following 4 commands:
+7. Copy the contents of the ADSB folder to your Pi, by running the following 5 commands:

 		git clone --depth 1 --no-checkout https://github.com/JN-Husch/Portable-Receiver-Display.git PRS cd PRS
 		git sparse-checkout set ADSB
 		git checkout
+		cd ADSB

+8. You can now test your setup, by starting the Portable-Receiver-Software manually:

+  		python3 main.py

+By pressing "Left Ctrl + C" several times, you can exit from the Portable-Receiver-Software.

+9. To automatically start the Portable-Receiver-Software on Pi boot, follow these three steps:

+		cp PRS-ADSB.service /etc/systemd/system
+		sudo systemctl enable PRS-ADSB.service
+		sudo systemctl start PRS-ADSB.service